-When an employee goes on FMLA leave, it can pay to double-check that your FMLA record-keeping processes are up to snuff in case your FMLA administration/processes are ever called into question.
+When an employee goes on leave under the Family and Medical Leave Act (FMLA), it can pay to double-check that your FMLA record-keeping processes are up to snuff, in case your FMLA administration/processes are ever called into question.

 Employment law attorneys recommend periodic internal audits of all record-keeping practices.
 That way, if there’s ever a dispute, you’ll be able to produce the required documentation — not to mention stay in compliance with federal laws.

 It’s especially important to be on top of your game since, according to the law, the burden of establishing eligibility for FMLA leave is on the employer.
 And if you fail to keep adequate records, you could find yourself on the losing end of a court battle.

 Here’s a rundown of the FMLA’s record-keeping requirements:

 - You can maintain the records as you see fit (i.e., hard copies or electronic records) but they must be capable of being reviewed or copied.

 - The records must contain basic payroll and other data detailing the employee’s compensation.